Three Hundred Big Boys: Plot

 Zapp Brannigan leads an attack on Tarantulon VI, claiming numerous silken artworks for Earth.
 Earth President Richard Nixon considers this a windfall, and gives every citizen a $300 tax rebate.
 Brannigan later invites Leela and her friends to an exhibit of the silk treasures.

 The Planet Express crew each contemplate how to spend their funds.
-Leela uses it to swim with a whale; Fry uses the money to buy and drink one hundred cups of coffee over the course of the episode, and Bender spends his on burglary tools to steal a $10,000 cigar.
-Bender refuses to smoke it until the exhibition.
+Leela uses it to swim with a whale; Fry uses the money to buy and drink one hundred cups of coffee over the course of the episode, and Bender spends his on burglary tools to steal a $10,000 cigar, but refuses to smoke it until the exhibition.
 Others find their expenditures less thrilling: Professor Farnsworth uses the money to buy stem cells to give him a youthful appearance but discovers they only last temporarily, while Hermes buys a set of mechanical stilts for his son Dwight that inadvertently go haywire and drag the two off, rampaging through New New York.
 Kif buys a watch for his girlfriend Amy but accidentally loses it to the same whale that Leela was swimming with, though he eventually recovers it after a brief accusation of ambergris theft.

 Eventually, they all gather for the exhibition.
 Just as Bender lights up the cigar, Hermes and Dwight, still stuck on the stilts, smash through the side of the building, causing the cigar to ignite the silk artworks.
 At the same time, Fry finishes the hundredth cup of coffee and enters a caffeine-induced state of hyperspeed, moving much faster than anyone else.
 Fry easily gathers all the guests onto a trolley, wheels them into an alley behind the museum, and extinguishes the fire before the hyperspeed ends.
-As they all recover from what just happened, they find that Zoidberg, who had been debating on how to spend his tax rebate for something that would make him happy, opted to spend it on a nice meal for a number of hobos.
+As they all recover from what just happened, they find that Zoidberg, who had been debating on how to spend his tax rebate on something that would make him happy, opted to spend it on a nice meal for a number of hobos.
 The guests join them for the meal, though Bender is soon caught by the cops and beaten up for the earlier robbery.